techytapas23/customer-churn-prediction/README.md

-# Customer Churn Prediction using Machine Learning
+# 📊 Customer Churn Prediction using Machine Learning

-## 📌 Project Overview

-Customer churn is one of the biggest challenges faced by subscription-based businesses.

-This project predicts whether a customer is likely to leave a telecom company using Machine Learning.

-The project covers the complete Data Science workflow including:

-- Data Cleaning
-- Exploratory Data Analysis (EDA)
-- Feature Engineering
-- Model Building
-- Model Evaluation
-- Business Insights
+An end-to-end Machine Learning project that predicts customer churn using the IBM Telco Customer Churn dataset.
+The project follows a complete Data Science workflow, including data preprocessing, exploratory data analysis (EDA), feature engineering, model building, evaluation, and business insights.

 ---

+## 🚀 Project Overview

+Customer churn is one of the biggest challenges for subscription-based businesses.
+Identifying customers who are likely to leave enables organizations to take proactive retention measures.

+In this project, multiple Machine Learning algorithms were implemented and compared to predict customer churn based on customer demographics, subscription details, and service usage patterns.

+---

+## 🎯 Objectives

+- Perform data cleaning and preprocessing
+- Conduct Exploratory Data Analysis (EDA)
+- Identify key factors contributing to customer churn
+- Build and compare multiple Machine Learning models
+- Evaluate model performance using classification metrics
+- Generate business insights for customer retention

+---

-## 🛠 Tech Stack
+## 🛠️ Tech Stack

 - Python
 - Pandas